 Program support gives a sense of ownership to the donor and it starts with a careful review of the organization’s lines of business – its key programs, services, or major products.
 These by themselves may merit sponsorship support.
 By breaking them into the various program components, most nonprofit organizations can create a sizable inventory of attractive funding opportunities.

 Any organization can do the homework to develop a roster of sponsorship opportunities and the necessary case statements for general fundraising.
-The difference between fundraising in an organization that plans and one that doesn’t is that proposals, solicitations, and opportunities for giving are driven from a carefully considered process that answers the question that every donor wants explained: “Where will we go tomorrow”?
+The difference between fundraising in an organization that plans and one that doesn’t is that proposals, solicitations, and opportunities for giving come from a carefully considered process that answers the question that every donor wants explained: “Where will we go tomorrow”?

 Moreover, all people who raise money face the inevitable funder inquiry about programs that receive support: “When did it happen?”
 Especially in the case of general operating support, funders often need an annual report outlining the results of operations for the fiscal year.
 Sponsors demand detailed reports about the funded project and government agencies require compliance summaries.
-Whatever it is called, accountability is the underpinning.
+Whatever you call it, accountability is the underpinning.
 Rather than waiting until the last minute to produce the report of accomplishments based on hastily assembled activity logs, data, and statistics, a good plan has the needed information readily accessible.

 Second, enhanced legitimacy comes with planning.
 Remember that strategic planning is the top 2009 management tool for global business from a satisfaction standpoint.
 Remember that strategic planning garnered the highest marks for what worked by executives of high-performing nonprofits and that 91 percent of them had strategic plans in place at their own organizations.
-And don’t forget that three out of five nonprofits do it and management services organizations make it their top field of concentration.
+Don’t forget that three out of five nonprofits do it and management services organizations make it their top field of concentration.
 It is hard to ignore the implications: If you want your nonprofit to grow into a high performing nonprofit with a big budget (or get much needed funding), you need to have a plan.

-And even those who don’t plan at the onset eventually will “adopt formal planning when required to do so, suggesting that funders exert a form of coercive pressure on nonprofits.”
+Moreover, even those who don’t plan at the onset eventually will “adopt formal planning when required to do so, suggesting that funders exert a form of coercive pressure on nonprofits.”
 Unsettling as it may be for those who don’t plan and uplifting for those who do is the news that nonprofits “appear to be rewarded for doing so through an increase in resources.”

-Woody Allen once said that “Eighty percent of success is showing up.”
-And that’s what legitimacy is all about.
+Woody Allen once said, “Eighty percent of success is showing up.”
+That’s what legitimacy is all about.
 In a study of 330 nonprofits, the researchers found few significant relationships between formal planning and measures of performance, but they did find that “organizations in institutional environments will adopt elements of administrative practice and structure for their legitimating qualities, regardless of their effect on efficiency or performance.”

 In a different study comparing churches that plan and those that didn’t, no significant differences were found, but “a formal written plan appears important for convincing funding sources that church administrators know what needs to be done and how it should be done.”
 Put directly, planning quite literally shows you the money.